Jennifer Aniston commented on the news about her plans to adopt a child

 Rumors related to Aniston’s pregnancy appeared regularly throughout the actress’s career.
 However, each time it remained just rumors.
 At some point, Jennifer spoke about this rather harshly.

 I’m not pregnant.
 But I’m fed up with this news.
-I’m tired of women being looked at so closely.
+I’m tired of women being treated so closely.
 This is objectification, it is absurd, it interferes with life.
-The way I am shown in the media reflects the way the world perceives women in general.
+The way I am shown in the media reflects how the world at large perceives women.
 Such news (pregnancy diagnosis by photo) reinforces this inhuman view of women and focuses solely on their appearance.
 “Is she pregnant?
 Or did she overeat?
 Did she run herself?
 Maybe her marriage collapsed because of this? “.
 Maybe someday I will become a mother, if this happens, I will be the first to tell you about it.
 But I do not strive for motherhood, because I feel in some way inferior.
 And it pisses me off that this sensation is spurred on by observations of how “my body changed” when I ate a hamburger or was shot from the wrong angle, – she wrote on her Instagram page.

 Now its representatives are responsible for it.
 So, the news of the adoption interested another foreign publication – TMZ.
 Having contacted Jennifer’s manager, the journalists received an unambiguous answer: “Your information is false and such (the adoption process) has never happened.”